Linear orders in NIP structures: Indiscernible sequences stable over a set

-\end{prop} \begin{proof} The implications (4)$\to$(3)$\to$(2)$\to$(1) are straightforward: (4) implies (3) as limit types are unaffected by removing finitely many points from a sequence, (2) is a special case of (3) and (1) a special case of (2).
-The implication (1)$\to$(4) as in \cite[Corollary 3.32]{distal}. \end{proof}
+\end{prop} \begin{proof} The implications (4)$\to$(3)$\to$(2)$\to$(1) are straightforward: (4) implies (3) as limit types are unaffected by removing finitely many points from a sequence, (2) is a special case of (3) and (1) follows directly from (2).
+The implication (1)$\to$(4) is proved as in \cite[Corollary 3.32]{distal}. \end{proof}

 \begin{defi} If the conditions of the proposition are satisfied, we say that $I$ is stable over $A$.